 The Cortex-M0 processor is a 32-bit Reduced Instruction Set Computing (RISC) processor with a von Neumann architecture (single bus interface).
 It uses an instruction set called Thumb, which was first supported in the ARM7TDMI processor; however, several newer instructions from the ARMv6 architecture and a few instructions from the Thumb-2 technology are also included.
 Thumb-2 technology extended the previous Thumb instruction set to allow all operations to be carried out in one CPU state.
-The instruction set in Thumb-2 includes both 16-bit and 32-bit instructions; most instructions, and the 32-bit instructions are used when the 16-bit version cannot carry out the required operations.
+The instruction set in Thumb-2 includes both 16-bit and 32-bit instructions; most instructions generated by the C compiler use the 16-bit instructions, and the 32-bit instructions are used when the 16-bit version cannot carry out the required operations.
 This results in high code density and avoids the overhead of switching between two instruction sets.